drod-96/smart_clusters_v1/README.md

 # Licence

-This software is licensed under the [European Union Public Licence (EUPL) v1.2](https://joinup.ec.europa.eu/page/eupl-text-11-12).
+Data and codes in this project are protected under the [European Union Public Licence (EUPL) v1.2](https://joinup.ec.europa.eu/page/eupl-text-11-12).
 For more information see [LICENSE](LICENSE).